ehForwarderBot/efb-telegram-master/readme_translations/ro_RO.mo.rst

-   extra - Access additional features from Slave Channels. update_info - Update info of linked Telegram group. react - Send a reaction to a message, or show a list of reactors.
+   extra - Access additional features from Slave Channels. update_info - Update info of linked Telegram group. react - Send a reaction to a message, or show a list of reactors. rm - Remove a message from its remote chat.

 Notă: In case of multiple admins are assigned, they may all send message on your behalf, but only the 0th admin can receive